 It wasn’t until I started working at a bakery that I learned that this do-it-all paper could in fact easily be replaced, and is sometimes not even necessary at all.

 I’m Angie, I’ve been baking for over 10 years.
-I had the opportunity to work at a neighborhood bakery for a period of time before starting my own home baking business.
+I had the opportunity to work at a neighborhood bakery for a period of time before starting my own home-baking business.
 Let me tell you, you run into the strangest situations running a baking business.

-One day your fridge decides to bail on you, next thing you know your timer gets stuck to your oven stone, and your parchment paper supplier delays your shipment.
+One day your fridge decides to bail on you, and the next thing you know your timer gets stuck to your oven stone, and your parchment paper supplier delays your shipment.
 I can go on for days talking about them.
 Point is, you learn to be spontaneous.

 But enough about me, you’re here because you probably ran out of parchment paper, or you never had them, or you don’t even know what it is but you need them but you can’t be bothered to run to the store.

 Don’t worry, I got you.
 Let’s get into it.

 What Does Parchment Paper Do?

 Whenever I talk about replacing something, I always start by examining why it is needed in the first place.
 Parchment paper is paper treated with silicone.
 This heat-resistant, nonstick material functions as a barrier between your baked goods and the surface on that it is baked on.

 You can use parchment paper to line your baking trays/pans, transfer your dry ingredients, wrap up food, and more.